 These challenges have caused us to rethink the way that networking and security are delivered and has given rise to what Gartner calls, SASE.

-Fundamentally, any major transformation of the network requires a complimentary transformation to security.
+Fundamentally, any major transformation of the network requires a complimentary change to security.
 SASE converges these initiatives into a single, all-encompassing approach to eliminate many of the challenges related to managing today’s distributed environments.

 Similar to the way that NGFWs sought to simplify the lives of admins and users by condensing many security features into a singular package, SASE is simplifying infrastructure by bringing networking and security into the same platform.